kurttheviking/egreedy-js/README.md

 {
     arms: 2,
     epsilon: 0.5,
-    counts: [ 0, 0 ],
+    counts: [0, 0],
-    values: [ 0, 0 ]
+    values: [0, 0]
 }
 ```

 #### `bandit.load(state)`

-Restore an instance of a bandit to a perviously serialized algorithm state.
+Restore an instance of a bandit to a previously serialized algorithm state.
 This method overrides any options parameters passed at instantiation.

 **Arguments**